milvus-io/milvus-docs/site/en/adminGuide/scaleout.md

 - **Autoscale**

 Run the following command to enable autoscaling for data node.
-You also need to configure the value for CPU and memory resource to trigger autoscaling.
+You also need to configure the values for CPU and memory resource to trigger autoscaling.

 ```
 helm upgrade my-release milvus/milvus --set dataNode.autoscaling.enabled=true --reuse-values